revoxhere/duino-coin/README.md

 <h2 align="center">C DUCO library</h2><br>

-If you want to easily access Duino-Coin API with your C apps, there is [libduco](https://github.com/SarahIsWeird/libduco) made by [@Sarah](https://github.com/SarahIsWeird/). [@ygboucherk](https://github.com/ygboucherk) is also working on one wich you can access here [duino-coin-C-lib](https://github.com/ygboucherk/duino-coin-C-lib)
+If you want to easily access the Duino-Coin API with your C apps, you can use [libduco](https://github.com/SarahIsWeird/libduco) which is made by [@Sarah](https://github.com/SarahIsWeird/). [@ygboucherk](https://github.com/ygboucherk) is also working on one wich you can access here [duino-coin-C-lib](https://github.com/ygboucherk/duino-coin-C-lib)

 <h2 align="center">Python3 DUCO API module</h2><br>

-If you want to easily access Duino-Coin API with your Python3 apps, [@connorhess](https://github.com/connorhess) made an official module for that here: [duco_api.py](https://github.com/revoxhere/duino-coin/blob/master/duco_api/duco_api.py) and you can find the documentation for it here: [README.md](https://github.com/revoxhere/duino-coin/blob/master/duco_api/README.md)
+If you want to easily access the Duino-Coin API with your Python3 apps, [@connorhess](https://github.com/connorhess) made an official module for that here: [duco_api.py](https://github.com/revoxhere/duino-coin/blob/master/duco_api/duco_api.py) and you can find the documentation for it here: [README.md](https://github.com/revoxhere/duino-coin/blob/master/duco_api/README.md)

 <h2 align="center">Duino-coin for the AUR</h2><br>